 How to Use Solar Panels During a Power Outage

-Here is what you need to know about solar energy and power outages.
+Here is what you need to know about solar energy, battery back ups and power outages.

 How Solar Works During a Blackout